 Working Papers

-[Food Demand] Procyclical Markups: Nonparametric Estimates in a Structural Dynamic Panel.
+[Food Demand] New Estimates of US Markups and Their Reactions to Aggregate Demand.
 Coauthored with Bulat Gafarov and Jens Hilscher.

-Presented at the 2023 SEA and 2024 AEA annual meetings; to be presented at the 2025 CEA annual meeting.
+Under review; presented at the 2023 SEA and 2024 AEA as well as 2025 CEA annual meetings.
 You may download this paper at SSRN.

-This paper identifies causes of procyclical variation in markups using micro data.
+This paper proposes new estimates of US markups and investigates the contributions of aggregate demand and market concentration measures to their dynamics.
 We proceed in two steps.
-First, we show that markups can be nonparametrically estimated based on a locally linear demand model.
-We apply a revenue-weighted instrumental variable approach to estimate region-specific time-varying markups using U.S. grocery price scanner data from 2001-2022.
-We find a secular trend rise and procyclical variation in markups.
-Second, using a dynamic panel model, we quantify the contributions of four main drivers of variation: demographic trends, market concentration, aggregate demand, and real interest rate.
-Taken together, these factors explain a large fraction of the variation across markets and over time.
-The variations of demographic and market concentration factors had only small impacts, which were moving in opposite directions.
+First, we show that markups can be nonparametrically estimated based on a locally-linear demand model.
+We apply a revenue-weighted instrumental variable approach to estimate region-specific time-varying markups using US grocery price scanner data from 2001-2022.
+We find a secular trend rise and unconditional procyclical variation in markups.
+Second, using a dynamic panel model, we quantify the contributions of four main drivers of conditional variation: demographic trends, market concentration, aggregate demand, and the real interest rate.
+Taken together, these factors explain a large fraction of markup variation across markets and over time.
+The variations in demographic and market concentration factors had only small impacts, which moved in opposite directions.
 From 2008-2016 negative real interest rates increased markups counteracting downward pressure from aggregate demand factors; later in the sample markups increased because of higher aggregate demand.
+Over our sample period, both overall and food-at-home CPI inflation were similar to markup growth, suggesting that real marginal costs may have declined.

 [Agricultural Production] The countervailing investment and rental-supply effects of securing land ownership: Theory and evidence from Nicaragua.

-Presented at the 2024 SEA and 2025 AEA annual meetings.
-You may download the paper here.
+Under review; presented at the 2024 SEA and 2025 AEA annual meetings.
+An updated draft is coming out soon.

 [Social Welfare] The countervailing investment and rental-supply effects of securing land ownership: Welfare implications for rural economies endowed with unequal land ownership distributions.